 “Thetis gives birth to Achilles who, unlike her, is mortal.
 She attempts to make the baby Achilles immortal, by dipping him in the River Styx (the river that runs through the underworld), while holding him by his heel.
 The one part of his body left untouched by the waters becomes his only point of weakness, hence the phrase ‘Achilles heel’.”https://blog.britishmuseum.org/who-was-achilles/

 I have what I consider the answers to the six postulates of The Divine Equation.
 Who tells me what is a good or bad answer?
 Who is to tell me what is correct and not authentic and why?
 I need a key or an authority against which I can measure my answer to see if it is correct.
 Again.
 Science as a way of answering The Divine Equation is just one such key, but, as I have pointed out, it is not so much wrong as incomplete.
-All humans have the freedom to choose what they want to be at their center, but not all centers will make us accessible and fulfill the destiny of what nature intended for us.
-It depends on what we choose to use as a key to interpreting reality to determine if something is moral or not.
+All humans can choose what they want to be at their center, but not all centers will make us accessible and fulfill the destiny of nature intended for us.
+It depends on what we choose to use as a key to interpreting reality to determine whether something is moral.

-Then, a paradigm shift in time and space happens; I am alive during whatever time I live.
+Then, as a paradigm shift in time and space happens; I am at whatever time that I am alive.
 I look at what humanity left me to figure out the purpose of life and what my purpose is.
-I get to choose what I want as my center, good or bad.
+I get to choose what I want as my cent r, good or bad.
 Now comes a third filter to add complexity to my quest for meaning–what does reality look like.
-Suppose I look at the amalgam of ideas from Aristotle through Jesus and continue to be modern apologists for humanism and nationalism.
-In that case, I get my ideas from those around me and forge two basic ways to look at reality (one, the physical and mental universes that St. Paul termed the World, and the second one is three universes that add spirituality to the first two).
+Suppose I look at the amalgam of ideas from Aristotle through Jesus and continue to be a modern apologist for humanism and nationalism.
+In that case, I get my ideas from those around me and forge two basic ways to look at reality (one, the physical and mental universes that St. Paul termed the World, and the second one three universes that add spirituality to the first two).
 What does all of this mean, or, more correctly, how does it all fit together?
 Here, I can insert one of my keys to see what is behind my chosen door.
 It sounds like the game show “Let’s Make a Deal,” starring the late Monty Hall.
 Strangely, it is a game show.
 We make a choice but must live with the choice and its implications.
-While living, we can change curtains if we don’t like the one we selected.
+While living, we can change curtains if we don’t like the new ones we selected.
 We must also live with what we have chosen unless we change it.